Francesca’s Reader Success Story to Maui

 Lastly, we paid $155 ($39/day) for our rental car through Hertz, thanks to my husband’s corporate rate.
 We put this expense on his American Express Platinum Card to earn points for a future trip and have the rental car coverage insurance.

 I have always grown up traveling, but in the past couple of years, I started focusing more on points for free travel.
 Being a teacher, I like to save every bit I can to travel on my breaks for as little as possible.
-I have taken an interest in travel hacking to try to get more out of what I already spend.
+I have taken an interest in points and miles to try to get more out of what I already spend.

 Currently, I am working on a trip to the Maldives using points for air and hotel.
 I have a large stash of Hilton Points and Amex Points and just signed up for the Capital One Venture X card.